k3ru-sailco/k3ru-sailco/README.md

 former creator of StormeIO, now in fintech. working on an anti-bot in free time.

-all repos private for a reason.
+MOST repos private for a reason...